zzhmtxxhh/CMPUT379_assign_1/readme.md

 Design Questions:

 1. For the one signal option, we used SIGUSR1 to represent both bits 0 and 1.
-We used SIGALRM to send a signal to the process itself every 0.5 seconds.
+We used SIGALRM to send a signal to itself every 0.5 seconds.
 The messages are converted into ASCII code, then into binary code.
 If we wanted to send bit 0, then we sent 1 SIGUSR1 in 0.5 seconds.
 If we wanted to send bit 1, then we sent 5 SIGUSR1 in 0.5 seconds.
 After the alarm's time is up, depending on the number of signals we have received, it is interpreted as either a 0 (if 1 signal was received) or a 1 (if 5 signals was received).

 2. For the two signal option, we used SIGUSR1 to represent bit 0 and SIGUSR2 to represent bit 1.
 The messages are converted into ASCII code, then into binary code.
 On the receiver process' side, if a SIGUSR1 is received, then it will be interpreted as a 0, and if a SIGUSR2 is received then it will be interpreted as a 1.